Much like the music he wrote, Freddie Mercury's life, brief as it was, is hard to pin down.

 After Prenter was fired and removed from Mercury's life, he retaliated with a 1987 tell-all interview with British tabloid The Sun, in which he outed Mercury and revealed his relationship with hairdresser Jim Hutton, whom the singer had been involved with since 1985, as well as his earlier blood test.
 This was also the year that Mercury got himself re-tested—with very different, damning results.

 Only, he didn't seem to want to know.
 After taking the test, he avoided his doctor's many attempts to reach him, and the office was forced to contact Austin and share the grim news with her.
 "I felt my heart fall," she would later say.
 Though the press was circling Mercury, looking for answers, he and the band closed ranks, choosing to focus instead on recording as much as possible in whatever time he had left.

 "He decided to just invite us all over to the house for a meeting," Taylor said of Mercury following the completion of their 13th album in early 1989.
 Mercury told his bandmates, "You probably realize what my problem is.
 Well, that's it and I don't want it to make a difference.
 I don't want it to be known.
 I don't want to talk about it.
 I just want to get on and work until I f--king well drop.
 I'd like you to support me in this."

 Naturally, May, Taylor and Deacon were devastated, as the guitarist later admitted.
 "We all went off and got quietly sick somewhere, and that was the only conversation directly we had about it," May said.

-By September 1991, after the release of their 14th album, Innuendo, Mercury was done with the race to record and retired to his home.
+By September 1991, seven after the February release of their 14th album, Innuendo, Mercury was done with the race to record and retired to his home.
 He kept his family at arm's length as he began to succumb to his illness, never explicitly telling them what was going on.
 "He protected us by never discussing these matters," his mother told The Telegraph.
 "It is quite different now, but back then it would have been very hard for him to tell us and we respected his feelings."